MiWeiss/licenseplate/README.md

   There's not many unit tests yet (that's still a big todo 😄), but the few which are there are run on PRs and pushed to `main`.\
   To run them manually, `npm run test` does the trick.

+- **Release**
+  Upon tagging a commit, a zip of the dist folder, `unpacked.zip` is added to the corresponding github release.